 AC Dry Mode vs. a Dehumidifier

 Both of these things perform the same function, so why choose one over the other?
 The answer is simple.
 Dry mode is a specific mode among the various modes of an air conditioner.
+An AC dehumidifies the air by cooling at a very low speed.
 On the other hand, a dehumidifier is a separate appliance that only removes excess moisture from the air.

 When using the dry mode with an air conditioner, a more considerable amount of electricity is consumed as compared to when you use a dehumidifier.
 Moreover, if there is very high humidity, such as in Florida or Louisiana, there is a high chance that dry mode would not cut it.
 You might have to use a specialized appliance such as a dehumidifier.